ekwska/bentoml-mlflow-demo/README.rst

 Running training 🏋️️
 ###########

-- Run a training session with :code:`make train`.
+- In a seperate terminal, run a training session with :code:`make train`.
 In the terminal, you should see:

 .. code-block:: bash